 - It commemorates a meaningful time or place for your community or organization.

 - Permits are available on the Thursday prior to the week you want the table.
 Actual tabling is permitted Monday-Friday when Fall and Spring semester classes are in session.

-- Tabling and Outdoor events are not permitted during dead week (the last week of classes each semester), finals week, summer, winter, and spring breaks.
+- Tabling and Outdoor events are not permitted during dead week (the last full week of classes each semester), finals week, summer, winter, and spring breaks.
 If the University is closed for any reason, tabling/outdoor events are also cancelled/not permitted.

 - Fines may be incurred for damaged SF State property used during outdoor events.
 The student officer/department representative filling out the permit is responsible for informing the organization/department of the relevant University policies and procedures, including Time, Place, and Manner (http://www.sfsu.edu/~sicc/conduct).
 All tables and chairs must be placed on the cement sidewalks, not on the grass areas.
 Use of the grass areas requires matting that includes a University grounds fee.

 Procedured to aquire a tabling permit: